Agnes Lam: Politics

 Lam joined the Macau Civic Power party, later becoming the president of the party, and campaigned unsuccessfully for a seat in Macau's legislature in 1999 and 2003.
 She was elected to the legislature on her third campaign in 2017, and remained in office until 2021, when she ran an unsuccessful re-election campaign.

 Writing

 Lam has written ten books.
-Her most notable work, published in 2015, is a history of the Macanese press, titled The Beginning of the Modern Chinese Press History: Macau Press History 1557- 1840.
+Her most notable work, published in 2015, is a history of the Macau press, titled The Beginning of the Modern Chinese Press History: Macau Press History 1557- 1840.
 She has also published four volumes of poetry: A Pond in the Sky: Selected and New Poems (Association of Stories in Macao, 2013), Water Wood Pure Splendour (Asia 2000, 2001), Woman to Woman and Other Poems (Asia 2000, 1997), and Poppies by the Motorway (Chinese University Press, 2018).
 She is the vice president of Macau PEN.